-- Increase in demand on account of an increase in real income is known as income effect. - When price falls, consumer can - buy same quantity with lesser money or - The can buy more of same commodity with same amount. - In case of inferior goods, - income effect works in opposite direction to substitution effect. - Dexpansion in demand due to a price fall will take place only if SE > IE. - ☐ Here, violation of law of demand takes place when Negative IE > SE
+- > Increase in demand on account of an increase in real income is known as income effect. - > When price falls, consumer can - D buy same quantity with lesser money or - he can buy more of same commodity with same amount. - In case of inferior goods, - income effect works in opposite direction to substitution effect. - will take place only if SE > IE. - ☐ Here, violation of law of demand takes place when Negative IE > SE

-When price falls Normal Goods Inferior Goods Income Substitution!
-Substitution Income Effect Effect Effect Effect Becomes Becomes Balance Balance cheaper than cheaper than Income Income substitutes substitutes Increase Increase Qty Dem
+When price falls

+Normal Goods Inferior Goods Substitution Income Substitution Income Effect Effect Effect Effect Balance Becomes Becomes Balance cheaper than Income cheaper than Income substitutes substitutes Increase Increase